Swiddis/ferrous-qat/README.md

 This is a WIP Rust Crate for working with [Qat](https://www.quinapalus.com/qat.html) word patterns.
 The project is still in the Proof-of-Concept phase; beware of bugs, unstable APIs, and poor performance.

+## Usage

+I've been a bit sloppy with the documentation, but you can get the basic gist by reading the `tests`.

 ## Qat

 Here are the supported operations of Qat expressions.